-5) SKILL ICON:
+5) SKILL ICON

-This icon is depicted as a scholar's cap.
-During some situations, a character will need to perform cliff, etc.) The skill icon will give the player access to his character's skills.
-This icon defaults to the skills of the leader: to access other character's skills, click on
+During some situations, a character will need to perform skills (picking a lock, climbing a cliff, etc.) The skill icon will give the player access to his character's skills.
+This icon defaults to the skills of the leader: to access other character's skills, click on the Character Selection icon and select the character.
+Each character has different skills, so your party will have to work as a team.